Test Prep Resources and Financing the Application

 The AAMC Fee Assistance Program (FAP) assists MCAT® examinees and AMCAS applicants who, without financial assistance, would be unable to take the MCAT or apply to medical schools that use the AMCAS application.

 ADEA AADSAS Fee Assistance Program (FAP) was created to reduce the cost of applying to dental school for students who demonstrate extreme financial need.

 The Law School Admission Council (LSAC) established the fee waiver program in 1968 to assure that no person is denied access to law school because of the absolute inability to pay for the LSAT and other essential applicant services.

 ETS offers a limited number of GRE® Fee Reduction Certificates on a first-come, first-served basis that are available for college seniors and unenrolled college graduates who meet eligibility requirements.

 If you find that you would like to enroll in a test prep course, here are some things you should know...

 Did you know that you can apply for financial aid through the test prep companies?

 That’s right, Kaplan and Princeton Review have financial aid available to support students who demonstrate financial need.

 Kaplan offers up to 60% tuition assistance.
-For more information on how to apply contact James Polulach at email@example.com.
+Click here to apply or contact Heidi Schwalbach at firstname.lastname@example.org for more information..
 Applications are due prior to the beginning of a course.